 Reuniting near Byron Bay, Australia in 2016, and together with new friend and business partner Lisa, they took the opportunity to acquire the former Mullumbimby Joinery.
 The business had an established clientele over 20+ years and a solid reputation for quality craftsmanship in the heart of the Byron Shire.
 Laurent and Thomas had embarked on their mutual dream.

 About Les Compagnons du Devoir

-Les Compagnons du Devoir (full name Compagnons du Devoir et du Tour de France, literally ‘Companions of Duty touring France’) is a sacred and prestigious trade school for artisans dating back to the Middle Ages in France.
+Les Compagnons du Devoir (full name: Compagnons du Devoir et du Tour de France, literally ‘Companions of Duty touring France’) is a sacred and prestigious trade school for artisans dating back to the Middle Ages in France.
 Students are taught traditional and modern technical aspects of their trades studying with master craftsmen across France and being immersed in regional French communities and cultures.
-In more recent years, tours extend overseas for up to two years.
+In more recent years, tours extend overseas.

 Graduation rates are very limited due to the intense training schedules and the amount of consecutive years of study required.